 Physical Therapy Division Orthopedic Clinical Residency Program

-The University of Michigan Health System Physical and Occupational Therapy division through Physical Medicine and Rehabilitation takes pride in offering an orthopedic clinical residency program designed to provide entry level graduates and general physical therapists with advanced training in orthopedics.
+The University of Michigan Health System Physical Therapy division through Physical Medicine and Rehabilitation takes pride in offering an orthopedic clinical residency program designed to provide entry level graduates and general physical therapists with advanced training in orthopedics.
 This program utilizes a rigorous multi-paradigm orthopedic approach, based on the most current scientific evidences available, with didactic, laboratory and clinical training sessions.
 The curriculum also aims to prepare the resident for the APTA Orthopedic Clinical Specialist Certification Examination.

 The University of Michigan Health System Residency Program is credentialed by the American Physical Therapy Association as a post professional residency program for physical therapists in Orthopedics.

 This residency runs up to 18 months, and residents are expected to spend 20 hours each week in residency specific training as well as 20 hours per week in direct patient care.
 Up to 5 residents are accepted to participate in the program each year.
 Once accepted, Allied Health Residents are paid a monthly stipend and are eligible for health benefits.

 240 hours of 1:1 supervision while treating patients

 960 hours of clinical practice

 The content of the classroom, lab and clinical reasoning in this program encompass the following areas:

 - Cervical Spine

 - Sacral Spine and Sacroiliac Joint Complex